Bira/octopus-carnival/_drafts/wir-mm3-4e-intro.md

-The stat blocks themselves also changed a lot, with monster abilities separated and listed according to the type of action they use (passive traits, standard, move, minor, immediate/free, always in that order).
+The stat blocks themselves also changed a lot, with monster abilities separated and listed according to the type of action they use (passive traits, standard, move, minor, triggered, always in that order).

 Last but not least, the math for basic monster numbers has finally reached its final, fully fixed form.
 Attacks, defenses, HP and average damage all follow the